-Read fan comments from various followers and institutions in regards to Amanda M. Thrasher’s works and special appearances and workshops.
+Read fan comments and reviews from various followers and institutions about Amanda M. Thrasher’s works and appearances.

 The Greenlee Project by Amanda M. Thrasher – The Greenlee Project is a captivating fictional story addressing critical real-life issues that tweens and teens face today.
 Bullying and cyber-bullying are part of our society today that has had tragic consequences for many.
 Amanda Thrasher, is a talented author, who has delivered a story that is both compelling and also thought-provoking.
 You can feel the emotions of each of the characters as the story unfolds along this journey.
 It will leave you with the desire to change the world around you and to talk to others about the increasing severity of bullying and cyber-bullying.
 With the discussion questions included, this is an excellent choice for book-clubs and middle school language arts classes.
 Such a critical and important story. – Lisa Robinson, CFLE, OK